Collaborative Law Institute of Texas: Education

-The Collaborative Law Institute of Texas, in collaboration with the State Bar of Texas, hosts an annual educational conference on collaborative law, involving a number of the organization’s lawyers, financial professionals and mental health professionals, as well as invited guests.
+The Collaborative Law Institute of Texas, in collaboration with the State Bar of Texas, hosts an annual educational conference on collaborative law, involving a number of the organization’s lawyers, financial professionals, and mental health professionals, as well as guests.
 The conference, typically held in March, also marks the start of the term for new Board of Trustees officers.
 The 2013 edition of the event featured a special presentation by Dallas-based financier T. Boone Pickens, a proponent of collaborative law and a long-time supporter of the Collaborative Law Institute of Texas.

 The organization, in addition to hosting its annual conference, also presents a half-day course on collaborative law as part of the State Bar of Texas’ annual Advanced Family Law Course.
 The conference, held each August in San Antonio, commemorated its 40th year in 2014.

 The organization's partnership with the State Bar of Texas also includes the State Bar creating a Collaborative Law Section in May 2010.

 The organization also provides CLE education programs and other programming throughout the year, coordinated by CLI-TX members and held in a number of Texas cities.